bollwyvl/blockd3/README.markdown

 And then visit http://localhost:8000.

-## Building Condierations
+## Building Considerations

+The build system uses [fabric][], which requires Python.
+The easiest way to get it running it to use a [virtualenv][].
+Once you have installed it and created and activated a new virtualenv, you can do the following:

+    pip install -r requirements.txt

+Most other tasks will use the fabric command line tool, `fab`, which will be available in your activated virtualenv.

+### `fab dev`
-Partially as a learning exercise, many of the more active dependencies are built referenced as submodules.
-To get these set up, after checkout out the code, you should: _Note: still learning this, looking for guidance_
+Partially as a learning exercise, many of the more active dependencies and outputs of the project are referenced as git submodules.
+To get these set up, after checkout out the code, you should:
+_Note: still learning this, looking for guidance_

+Running `fab dev` does this:

     git submodule init
     git submodule update

+### `fab build`
 The build system generates the optimized demo version of the site by combining and minifying all of the JavaScript and CSS of Blockd3 and its dependencies.

-The build system uses [fabric][], which requires Python.
-The easiest way to get it running it to use a [virtualenv][].
-Once you have it installed it, you can do the following:

-    pip install -r requirements.txt

-After that, to replace the `dist` directory (itself a submodule to the gh-pages branch of blockd3) withe the most recent code and assets run:
+After that, it replaces the `dist` directory (itself a submodule to the gh-pages branch of blockd3) with the the most recent code, style and assets
+needed:

     fab build

+### other `fab` commands
+- `fab favicon`: makes the favicon from the SVG design asset
+- `fab minify`: used by `fab build`
+- `fab flake`: check python syntax for test harness for [Travis-CI][]

 ## Documentation
 Right now, most of the documentation is in the code.
 As we get closer to a